 Question 6: Are there rules that are still necessary, but have not operated as well as expected such that a modified, or slightly different approach at lower cost is justified?

 Associated with our comments on Question 1 regarding ASRAC, the Utility Coalition believes that the stakeholder negotiation approach should be considered for other rulemakings where appropriate.
 The streamlined process of ASRAC reduces the regulatory costs for both stakeholders and DOE in the long-term.
 Additionally, ASRAC could be used to help address test procedures and standards that may need to be updated based on technological innovations outside of the scheduled review cycle to ensure the regulations are still relevant.
-Having a nimbler process to update regulations would be helpful for utility incentive programs, which are based on the test procedures and standard regulations developed by DOE.
+Having a nimbler process to update regulations would be helpful for utility incentive programs, which are based on the test procedures and standards regulations developed by DOE.

 Question 7: Are there rules of the Department that unnecessarily obstruct, delay, curtail, or otherwise impose significant costs on the siting, permitting, production, utilization, transmission, or delivery of energy resources?